 - Understand the importance of information sharing, both within the Academy, and with other schools and colleges on transfer including in- year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners, - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and - Be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.

-Taken from Keeping Children Safe in Education, 2022: Annex C.
+Taken from Keeping Children Safe in Education, 2023: Annex C.

-In addition, PG: Safeguarding First Ltd recommends as best practice that the Designated Safeguarding Lead:
+In addition, and in line with PG: Safeguarding First Ltd, Venerable Bede CE Academy recommends as best practice that the Designated Safeguarding Lead: